眾生無邊誓願度

 Without Samadhi, None of the Contemplative Practices Can Pass the Test

-Without dhyāna (meditative concentration), none of the various contemplative practices can be mastered.
-Although one may believe all phenomena to be like dreams and illusions, even if the sixth consciousness (mano-vijñāna) realizes that all phenomena are dreamlike and illusory, the seventh consciousness (manas) absolutely cannot realize it.
-Thus, what is said and what is done remain disconnected; moreover, the consciousness has not genuinely realized these principles, as the evidence is insufficient.
+Without meditative concentration, none of the various contemplative practices can be successfully mastered.
+Although one may believe that all phenomena are like dreams and illusions, even if the consciousness realizes that all phenomena are like dreams and illusions, the manas absolutely cannot attain such realization.
+Consequently, one may say one thing but do another.
+Moreover, the consciousness has not genuinely realized this principle, as the evidence is insufficient.

-Beginning from the third barrier in Zen practice, subsequent contemplations such as viewing phenomena as dreamlike and illusory must be supported by the first dhyāna to be mastered.
-All preceding contemplative practices, including severing the view of self, require the attainment of the state prior to the first dhyāna (anāgamya-samādhi); otherwise, no barrier can be overcome.
-If someone claims to have severed the view of self without having attained the state prior to the first dhyāna, they should carefully examine whether this is reliable, for the moment of approaching death is a critical juncture between life and death—there is absolutely no room for ambiguity.
+Starting from the third barrier in Chan Buddhism, subsequent contemplations such as the perception of phenomena as dreams and illusions must be supported by the first dhyana to be mastered.
+All preceding contemplative practices, including the severance of self-view, require the attainment of access concentration; otherwise, none of the barriers can be overcome.
+If someone claims to have severed self-view but has not yet attained access concentration, they should carefully examine whether this achievement is reliable.
+The moment of death presents a critical juncture concerning life and death, where there is absolutely no room for ambiguity.

 ——Master Sheng-Ru's Teachings